jessicarush/javascript-notes/loops.md

 # Loops

 A loop includes a test condition as well as a block `{...}`.
 Each time a loop block executes it's called an iteration.
 The block will repeat until the condition no longer evaluates as true.
-There are different forms of loops: `for` lops, `while` loops and `do...while` loops.
+There are different forms of loops: `for` loops, `while` loops and `do...while` loops.

 ## Table of Contents